cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Electrostatic Pummeler

-• Longtusk Cub (green, energy generator, grows itself)
+• Longtusk Cub (green, uses energy to pump itself)

 Results: